trayvonpan/tauri-plugin-iap/README.md

 ## Project Goal

-The primary goal is to offer a consistent and simplified interface for integrating in-app purchases across different platforms supported by Tauri, specifically macOS/iOS and Android.
+The primary goal is to offer a consistent and simplified interface for integrating in-app purchases across different platforms supported by Tauri, specifically iOS and Android.

 ## Guiding Principles